syncfusion-content/blazor-docs/blazor/maps/shapefile.md

 ---
 layout: post
 title: Shapefile in Blazor Maps component | Syncfusion
-description: Checkout and learn here all about Shapefile in Syncfusion Blazor Maps component and much more details.
+description: Checkout and learn here all about to view shapefile in Syncfusion Blazor Maps component and much more details.
 platform: Blazor
 control: Maps
 documentation: ug